 Early life of Rodney Alcala

+Alcala’s parents were Raoul Alcala Buquor and Anna Maria Gutierrez.
+After Buquor abandoned them, his mother moved him and his sisters to Los Angeles.
+Alcala was 12 years old at the time.
 In 1960, he joined the Army.
 Four years later, he suffered a nervous breakdown.
-A military psychiatrist diagnosed him as having antisocial personality disorder, and Alcala was given a medical discharge.
+A military psychiatrist diagnosed him as having an antisocial personality disorder, and Alcala received a medical discharge.
 Alcala then studied at and graduated from the UCLA School of Fine Arts.
 He later studied film at New York University under the tutelage of Roman Polanski.

-In 1971, the FBI added Alcala to its “Ten Most Wanted Fugitives” list.
-Alcala was working as a counselor at a children’s arts camp in New Hampshire, when two of the children saw his Wanted poster in the local post office and reported him.
-Alcala was soon arrested and sent back to California.
-By this time, the family of the girl he’d beaten and raped had moved to Mexico, and they refused to let her testify at the trial.
+In 1971, the FBI added Alcala to its Ten Most Wanted Fugitives list.
+He was working as a counselor at a children’s arts camp in New Hampshire when two of the children saw his Wanted poster in the local post office and reported him.
+Police soon arrested Alcala and sent him back to California.
+By this time, the Shapiro family of the girl he’d beaten and raped had moved to Mexico, and they refused to let her testify at the trial.
 The authorities could not convict Alcala of rape and attempted murder without her testimony, and they were forced to let him plead guilty to assault.

-The Dating Game
+The Dating Game Killer

-In 1978, Alcala got a job as a typesetter for “The Los Angeles Times.”
+In 1978, Alcala got a job as a typesetter for The Los Angeles Times.
 He also convinced many young people that he was a professional fashion photographer and thus got them to pose for him.
-Many of the poses were pornographic, and some investigators believe that Alcala killed some of the subjects.
+Many of the poses were pornographic, and some investigators believe that Alcala killed a number of the subjects.

-Despite his criminal record, “The Dating Game” accepted Alcala as a contestant.
+Despite his criminal record, The Dating Game accepted Alcala as a contestant on September 13, 1978.
 By then, he had murdered at least four women.
-Alcala won – but Cheryl Bradshaw, the “bachelorette,” refused to go on a date with him, for she found him “creepy.”
-Shortly after his appearance on “The Dating Game,” Alcala killed three more people, including a 12-year-old girl named Robin Samsoe.
+Alcala won, but the bachelorette Cheryl Bradshaw refused to go on a date with him because she thought he was “creepy.”
+Shortly after his appearance on “The Dating Game,” Alcala killed three more people, which included a 12-year-old girl named Robin Samsoe.